 Kenneth MacMillan and the decline of the Royal Ballet

-MacMillan took over the directorship of the Royal Ballet from Frederick Ashton in 1970.
-He resigned in 1977, exhausted by creating new work while managing a complex organisation although he remained closely associated with the company as Principal Choreographer.
+Kenneth MacMillan took over the directorship of the Royal Ballet from Frederick Ashton in 1970.
+He struggled to create new work while managing a complex organisation and he resigned in 1977, although he remained closely associated with the company as Principal Choreographer.
 In her history of ballet Apollo’s Angels, Jennifer Homans argues that there was increasingly a decline in aesthetic and technical standards at the Royal Ballet in the 1980s that reflected how public discourse and high culture in Thatcher’s Britain had likewise ‘fractured and deteriorated’.
 Controversially, she accuses MacMillan of being the architect of the Royal’s decline.
 She asserts that ballet ‘just could not do what MacMillan wanted of it,’ which was to be ‘brutal and realistic, a theatrical art that could capture a generation’s disillusionment and chart the depths of his own troubled emotions.’
 She admits that he is capable of ‘craftsmanship and insight’, but accuses him of too many self-indulgent lapses of taste and judgement: ‘By the end, he had reduced ballet’s eloquent language to a series of barely audible grunts.’

 Kenneth MacMillan: a national celebration